microcks/microcks.io/content/documentation/guides/avro-messaging.md

 ![Avro Kafka Testing](/images/avro-kafka-testing.png)

 That said, imagine that you want to validate messages from a **QA** environment with dedicated broker and registry.
 Start by using our utility script to produce some messages on an `user-registration` arbitrary topic.
-This script is using a local Avro schema to do the binary encoding and it is also publishing this schema into the connected QA Schema Regsitry:
+This script is using a local Avro schema to do the binary encoding and it is also publishing this schema into the connected QA Schema Registry:

 ```sh
 $ node avro-with-registry-producer.js kafka-broker-qa.apps.example.com:9092 user-registration https://schema-registry-qa.apps.example.com